querqy/chorus/katas/006_adding_custom_query_rules.md

 _This is a brand new piece of code for Querqy, so it has limitations we'll document at the end.
 We will update this Kata as it evolves towards a 1.0 version._

 We'll start by confirming that we've added the Java JAR file that contains this code to our Solr setup in `solr/lib` directory.
 You should have a file with the name `querqy-regex-filter-1.1.0-SNAPSHOT.jar`.
 If you don't, you'll need to go to the Github project at https://github.com/renekrie/querqy-regex-filter and download and compile the jar file via `mvn package`.
 Restart Chorus and you'll be ready to continue.
+If you ran the `quickstart.sh` script you have the lib in your Solr Docker containers in `/opt/querqy/lib/` and the library is integrated via a lib directive in `solrconfig.xml`.

 The next step is think about the pattern you want to identify, and how you will tweak the rule.